yoavweiss/subresource-reporting/README.md

+This proposal ended up landing as a [CSP PR](https://github.com/w3c/webappsec-csp/pull/693).
+I'm leaving it here for historical purposes.

 # Subresource Reporting

 Complex web applications often need to keep tabs of the subresources that they download, for security purposes.